 Another method of opening the Terminal on Ubuntu Lins is by using the Context Menu.
 To do so, follow the below steps:

-Step 1.
-Right-Click with your mouse cursor on the empty space, and a context menu opens up.
+1. Right-click with your mouse cursor on the empty space, and a context menu opens up.

 That’s it; this is how you can open the Terminal on your Ubuntu Linux system.
 Following these simple steps, users can quickly open the Terminal and execute commands.
 Remembering the Terminal requires knowledge of Linux commands, so it is advisable to familiarize yourself with the basic Linux commands before using the Terminal.

-I hope you find this article helpful.
+We hope you find this guide helpful.
 If you liked the article, share it with your friends.
 If you have any queries, please do not hesitate to write them in the comment section below.
-We will surely reply to you.